 Free Online Course: Causes of War

-Beginning April 13, 2015, King's will be offering a free MOOC called Causes of War.
-This free online course will introduce you to current thinking on the causes of armed conflict in the world today.
+Launched in 2015, King's now offers a free online course called Causes of War.
+The course will introduce you to current thinking on the causes of armed conflict in the world today.
 It looks at a range of modern and historical conflicts and draws on a variety of theories and approaches.
 It will appeal to anyone with an interest in world affairs.
 Register for the free course.

 Here are some useful links to help your GI Bill research:

-If you have any questions and would like to speak to a King’s representative in the US, please contact:
+If you have any questions and would like to speak to a King’s representative, please contact:

 US citizens can use US federal financial aid to complete a degree program at King’s College London by submitting a Free Application for Federal Student Aid (FAFSA).
 The Federal School Code for King's College London is G09085.